 It’s Easter time and all through the house children will be asking how bunnies lay eggs…

-The meaning of Easter has been kneaded by traditions and celebrations dating back centuries ago, morphing into the crazy tradition we have in the western world of bunnies and chocolate eggs.
+The meaning of Easter has been kneaded over years by traditions and celebrations dating back centuries, morphing into the crazy tradition we have in the western world of bunnies bringing chocolate eggs on Easter Sunday.

 Here’s how it all began and some of the weird Easter celebrations around the world:

-So where do the bunnies and eggs come from?
+So where do the Easter bunnies and eggs come from?

-Over the years the eggs became chocolate and the nests made for the bunny became Easter baskets that children collect their eggs in.
+Over the years the colourful eggs became chocolate and the nests made for the bunny became Easter baskets that the children would collect their eggs in on the traditional Easter egg hunt in the garden.

 Wacky Easter traditions around the world:

 Dumping buckets of water: In many Eastern Europe countries the boys throw buckets of water over the girls.
 Why?
 I’m not sure.
 They reckon it harks back to pagan times.
 This happens on the Monday of Easter week.
-On Tuesday the girls return the favour.
+On Tuesday though – the girls return the favour!
 In many villages today the custom has evolved into being sprinkled with water instead of great sloshes.

-Fly a kite: In Bermuda they fly all sorts of homemade as well as incredibly elaborate kites after a British teacher once explained to his class Sunday School Jesus’ ascension.
+Fly a kite: In Bermuda they fly all sorts of homemade as well as incredibly elaborate kites after a British teacher once explained to his class Sunday School Jesus’ ascension into heaven.

 Build an Easter fire: another tradition brought to the US by the Germans, this time to Texas.
-Children are told the Easter bunny lights the fires, which originally started to act as a treaty between the Comanche Indians and the newbies from the mother land.
+Children are told the Easter bunny lights the fires, which were originally started to act as a treaty between the Comanche Indians and the arrivals from the “mother land”.

 And one more thing…